ahmetkilinc/DownloadFileExample/README.md

 # DownloadFileExample

-A basic example app for downloading files from internet.
+A basic android example app for downloading files from internet.